K-Embee/K-Embee/README.md

 # Hi there

-I'm Kieran, a soon-to-be graduate student in Computer Science/Software Engineering studying at the University of Granada.
+I'm Kieran, graduate in Computer Science/Software Engineering studying at the University of Granada.
 Right now this GitHub is mostly for my student projects, but I'll be adding more personal projects in the future.

 ## Open-Source Personal Projects
 * **Recoil**: A top-down adventure/shooter game made in 48 hours for the Miz Jam 1.
 Made entirely in JavaScript.